lexi-lambda/philosophie-password-app/README.md

 With the environment properly configured, just run `npm start`, and the bot will start listening for tweets.

+You can also run the tests with the `npm test` command.

 <sub>This was done as an example project for [Philosophie](http://philosophie.is).</sub>